Breeds and breed differences is a

 illustrates the complex nature of breeding.

-It should be mentioned that similar progress can
+While its true that similar progress can

 limited genetic variability.
 It does seem that the 'newer'